MahmoudSamyDev/special-design-html-css-js/README.md

 - **Clean and well-structured code** for easy customization
 - **Fully responsive layout** to adapt seamlessly to all screen sizes
 - **High performance and fast loading speeds** using optimized CSS
-- **Setting cutomization simple pannal** to change page viualization settings
+- **Setting customization simple panel ** to change page visualization settings
 - **Well-organized sections** to present information effectively

 ## 🔹 Page Sections